karlyoxall/SP500/README.md

 ## Introduction

 This Github project uses 10 models evolved using [Antbear.ai](https://antbear.ai) Genetic Programming to predict which S&P 500 stocks will do well and which ones will do badly on a day-to-day basis.
 The S&P 500 performance is also included as a benchmark.
+The No. of Tickers graph is the total number of tickers used for the best performance.

 ![Performance Comparison](./predictions.png)